 Traditional double shooting utilises twice as many planting outlets as conventional sowing.
+Triple shooting further increases the number of outlets required three fold.

-Double shooting and splitting requires different positioning of metering vanes according to the split of product required.
+Double or triple shooting and splitting requires different positioning of metering vanes according to the split of product required.

-The illustration below of a triple bin Simplicity Air Seeder shows triple shooting to the cultivator with small seeds box option fitted, however it is only possible to double shoot with a 4-way metering unit.
+The illustration below of a triple bin Simplicity Air Seeder shows triple shooting to the cultivator with small seeds box option fitted.